Graduate Diploma in Law

 Why Cardiff Law School for your GDL?

-The GDL is a very intensive course but our model lets you combine your studies with other commitments as much as possible.
-Apart from the first two weeks of the course, you will only need to attend the Law School on two days per week (full time course) or one day per week (part time course).
+The GDL is a very intensive course but our model lets you combine your studies with other commitments.
+Bar the first two weeks of the course, you only need to attend the Law School on Thursday and Fridays (full time) or Fridays only (part time).
 The remainder of your time will be used for independent study, including listening to lectures, reading and preparing for tutorials.

 Our teaching style: